kemitchell/square-one-forms/confidentiality-ip.md

 You assign all your rights in _New Intellectual Property_ that aren't covered by [Work Made for Hire](#work-made-for-hire) to the company.

+### State Law Exclusions

+If you work in a state with laws that limit the _Intellectual Property Rights_ that terms like these can assign to the company, [Assignment](#assignment) does not assign those _Intellectual Property Rights_ to the company.
+Examples of those state laws include:

+- California Labor Code section 2870
+- Delaware Code title 19 section 805
+- Illinois Compiled Statutes section 1060/2
+- Kansas Labor and Industries Code section 44-130
+- Minnesota Labor, Industry Code section 181.78
+- New Jersey Statutes section 34:1B-265
+- North Carolina General Statutes chapter 66 article 10 sections 66-57.1 and 66-57.2
+- Utah Code title 34 chapter 39
+- Washington Revised Code sections 49.44.140 and 49.44.150

 ### Further Steps

 On company request, you agree to do everything necessary to document assignments in [Assignment](#assignment), make them legally effective, and help the company enforce the rights assigned.
 The company agrees to provide all necessary documentation and reimburse your necessary out-of-pocket expenses.